-Your Stanley FatMax angle grinder has been designed for grinding and cutting metal and masonry using the appropriate type of cutting or grinding disc.
-The tool must be fitted with the appropriate guard, this tool is intended for professional and private, non professional users.
+Your Stanley FatMax angle grinder has been designed for grinding, sanding, polishing or metal cutting, using the appropriate accessories when fitted with the appropriate guard.
+This tool is intended for professional and private, non professional users.

 Safety instructions

 General power tool safety warnings